-In cybersecurity, a new spectre looms on the horizon: the "Store Now, Decrypt Later" (SNDL) threat.
+In Cybersecurity, a new spectre looms on the horizon: the "Store Now, Decrypt Later" (SNDL) threat.

 This ominous strategy, made possible by the advent of quantum computing, has the potential to render much of today's encrypted data vulnerable to future decryption.
 But what exactly is this threat, and how does it pit quantum computing against classical encryption methods?
 Let's dive in.